Mishalzeera/the-money-manager/README.md

 but it should also include the previous months and tax seasons.
 This allows the user to keep an eye on how much tax has been paid over the year, and how their spending patterns have been.
-At the moment the page is an unbearable mess of data, but the author plans to organise it into neat sections that have clear visual hierarchy and provide good feedback for a user.
+At the moment the page is an unbearable mess of data, but I plan to organise it into neat sections that have clear visual hierarchy and provide good feedback for a user.

 ### Last Check Before Styling

-While the author is certain that some things will need to be fixed in the backend of the project, the time is coming soon to submit the app.
-Further, the author took a peek at Django and finds it both interesting and quite daunting, and would like to get to grips with it as soon as possible.
+While I am certain that some things will need to be fixed in the backend of the project, the time is coming soon to submit the app.
+Further, I took a peek at Django and finds it both interesting and quite daunting, and would like to get to grips with it as soon as possible.
 For a final check of functionality, there was relatively few things to sort out.
 Mostly they were having lists in the correct order (for instance on the